Manojdarpally/Branches/README.txt

-This is initial commit to init my repo
-# This is a sample project to demo git features.(Updated)
+This is a sample project to demo git features.(Updated) Follow these steps to init repo